-B. Explorations: Liberal Arts for Life-weekly seminar, fall semester (.25 course credit).
+Explorations: Liberal Arts for Life-one course.

-Explorations: Liberal Arts for Life is a one-semester, common course required of all students enrolled in Journeys in their first semester at the College.
-Transfer students not required to take Journeys are exempt from taking Explorations.
+Explorations: Liberal Arts for Life is a one-semester common course required of all students enrolled in The Engaged Citizen in their first semester at the College.

 Explorations is designed to foster an ongoing engagement with the liberal arts experience, to facilitate the transition of new students to the Hendrix community, and to enhance students' potential for success in their collegiate studies.
 The course meets once a week and carries one-quarter (.25) course credit.
 This course credit cannot be combined with other fractional course credits to make a whole course credit.
-This course does not count toward the number of whole credits required for graduation.
+This course does not count toward the number of whole course credits required for graduation.

-Areas of study in Explorations include higher education in the liberal arts and sciences, the aims and expectations of the College, academic and engaged learning explorations, and self-inquiry and personal development.
-Additionally, the seminar focuses on refining student knowledge, perspectives, and skills requisite to successful academic work and integration into the Hendrix community.
+Areas of study in Explorations include higher education and the liberal arts, the aims and expectations of the College, engaged learning, academic and career explorations, and self-inquiry and personal development.
+Engaged learning experiences parallel the areas in the Odyssey Program.
+Additionally, the seminar focuses on refining student knowledge, perspectives and skills requisite to successful academic work and integration into the Hendrix community.

-Each first-year student will be assigned to both a Journeys and an Explorations section.
-In each Explorations section, instruction will be complemented by the presence of a peer assistant who will be available to provide student perspective and assistance throughout the course.
+Each new student will be enrolled in an Explorations section.
+Explorations may not be dropped.
+In each Explorations section, a student peer assistant will be available to provide student perspective and assistance.
+Transfer and returning students who are exempt from The Engaged Citizen are also exempt from Explorations.